mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 Managing State
 --------------

 In some cases, to process request from the client, some previous client data should be stored on the server.
 State adds complexity - it uses memory and it makes scaling harder.
-For example, without shared session state, clients can only "talk" to one server only.
-With shared session state - there's additional IO overhead for each transaction to fetch state from the storage.
+For example, without shared session state, clients can only "talk" to one server only - you can't distribute requests in round-robin fashion anymore.
+With shared session state - there's additional IO overhead for each transaction to fetch state from the storage for every client request.

-In most of the cases, it is not possible to implement pure stateless server with any of the HTTP transports.
-To maintain logical connection, some sort of per-connection session is required to make sure that no data is lost between client polls.
+Unfortunately, it is not possible to implement pure stateless server for any of the HTTP transports.
+To maintain logical connection, some sort of per-connection session state is required to make sure that no data is lost between client polls.

-Depending on task, it is possible to split stateful networking layer (long-polling) from stateless business tier (actual application).
+Depending on task, it is possible to split stateful networking layer (Comet) from stateless business tier (actual application).
 In this case, business tier worker does not have to be asynchronous at all - it receives task, processes it and sends response back.
 And because worker is stateless, it is possible to start lots of workers in parallel to increase overall throughput of the application.

-Because networking layer is stateful, load balancer in front of application should be aware that it should use sticky sessions for realtime connections.
-Overall, that's not really an issue with even user distribution between servers behind cluster.
+Because networking layer is stateful, load balancer in front of application should use sticky sessions (client should go to same server every time) for realtime connections.

 Integrating with WSGI applications
 ==================================